Yandex Cloud

 Permission denied

-The error occurs when the resource service account has no required roles in the folder whose cloud network is selected when creating a cluster.
+This error occurs when the resource service account has no required roles in the folder that contains the cloud network selected when creating the cluster.

-To create a Managed Service for Kubernetes cluster in a cloud network of another folder, assign the resource service account the following roles in this folder:
+To create a Managed Service for Kubernetes cluster in a cloud network of another folder, assign the resource service account the following roles in that folder:

 • vpc.privateAdmin